Blackcipher101/Blackcipher101/README.md

 Hi there So you reached here.:wave:.
 So right now I am working on Deep Learning and ROS.
 I am also been reading up on human psychology.
-If you dont find me infront of the screen I will neck-deep in books based on astronomy :satellite:.
+If you don't find me infront of the screen I will neck-deep in books based on astronomy :satellite:.

 - I am from Goa, India.:india: